► Another new Chinese SUV

 The materials used inside are more than passable, but although some effort has been put into colour and surface design, it is also rather bland.

 This petrol model uses twin 10.25-inch screens mounted in the dashtop in a single plinth, and the graphics make it simple enough to get to grips with.
 However, the screens don’t deal with bright sunlight very well, the system can be laggy, and there are very few physical buttons.
-Setting the climate control is not fun the first few times, but maybe you’d get used to it.
+The climate control relies on a touch-sensitive panel, which is awkward to use, though still better than the solution in the E5 variant.

 There’s a reasonable amount space for humans inside, but the boot is a limited and limiting 380 litres.
 The Qashqai has a minimum of 455 litres – up to 504 litres on some versions.
 For example.